 The CAA has identified program completion rates as an outcome measure that addresses the quality of the program’s success with respect to student achievement.
 Further, the CAA believes that program completion rates reflect multiple facets of program effectiveness.
 When students complete a program within the program’s specified time frame, it suggests that the program’s admissions process was effective, that required course work was offered on a sufficiently regular basis, and that the program provided sufficient clinical education opportunities.

-The CAA allows for programs to provide published time frames for students enrolled in different tracks:
+The CAA allows for programs to establish separate time frames for students to complete the program for those enrolled in different tracks, including full-time, part-time, or when the program is offered via different modalities.

-A student should be counted as completing on time if the student graduates within the published time frame for the appropriate component of the program.
-Program completion rate data are to be reported based on entering cohorts.
+A student should be counted as completing “on time” if the student graduates within the published time frame for the appropriate component of the program.

 Terms of Student Enrollment